tpruzina/tpm-luks-initramfs/README.md

 . import.sh
 ```

-You won't be able to execute init though.
+You won't be able to execute system init though (duh).

 ### Live
 Most commands in init have `|| rescue_shell` appended to them, e.g. on failure you will be dropped into busybox shell.